d-millard/rec-rep/README.md

 # rec-rep
-all work and such goes here to work on and always have
-\ngoing to be throwing in latest work with python later going to putting in scikit learn and tensorflow
+all work and such goes here to work on and always have going to be throwing in latest work with python later going to putting in scikit learn and tensorflow
 # python-beginner
 more of just a random assortment of code,